-Barbell reverse curls are one of the most effective mass builders for the brachialis and brachioradialis, which are two muscles that many lifters need to bring up.
+Barbell reverse curls are the most effective bicep exercise for the brachialis and brachioradialis, which are two muscles that many lifters need to bring up.
 Reverse grip curls also train the biceps brachii muscle, but to a lesser degree than the regular BB bicep curl.

 This tutorial explains how to reverse curl with the optimal muscle-building form and then discusses the main benefits of the exercise.
 Then we'll explore the variations of the movement that you can include in your next biceps bar workout, and finally, we'll finish with a reverse barbell curl FAQ.

 - Also Known As: Overhand curls, pronated curls

 - Load an appropriate amount of weight onto a barbell.
 Alternatively, use a fixed bar for more convenience.

 - Stand with your feet hip-width apart, and then grab the bar with a shoulder-width overhand (ideally thumbless) grip.

 - Let the barbell rest against your thighs so that your elbows are extended.

 - While keeping your elbows still, curl the weight toward your shoulders by moving your forearms toward your biceps.